 Micro-Fragmented Adipose Tissue (MFAT) Therapy:

-Harnessing the Power of Your Own Cells for Regeneration in Portland, Oregon
+Harnessing the Power of Your Own Cells in

 Why MFAT Therapy?

-MFAT Therapy is a treatment that uses stem cells derived from a person's own adipose (fat) tissue to cushion, support, and promote healing.
-The cells and tissue is collected through a minimally invasive liposuction procedure, where a small amount of fat is removed from the patient's body.
+MFAT Therapy is a treatment that uses a person's own adipose (fat) tissue, which contains a connective tissue scaffolding, immune cells, and progenitor cells.
+The cells and tissue are collected through a minimally invasive procedure, where a small amount of fat is removed from the patient with minimal discomfort.

-The collected fat is then processed to isolate and concentrate the relevant cells and tissue (known as stromal vascular fraction, or SVF), and then injected into the area of the body that needs treatment.
+The collected fat is then processed to isolate, clean, and concentrate the relevant cells and tissue, and then injected into the area of the body that needs treatment.

-MFAT therapy can be used to treat a variety of conditions that cause joint pain and injuries.
-The procedure is generally considered safe, as it uses the patient's own stem cells, reducing the risk of rejection or other complications.
+The procedure is performed with an "off-label" use of an FDA-approved device.
+It is all done in the same day and is generally considered safe, as it uses the patient's own cells, reducing the risk of rejection or other complications.

 From Your Own Body

-Using the stem cells from your own body ensures viability and greatly reduces the risk of adverse events.
+Using the tissue and cells from your own body ensures viability and greatly reduces the risk of adverse events.
 Age, sex, ethnicity, and BMI do not strongly effect one's candidacy for MFAT therapy.
-We all have Stem Cells in our body that can be readily used to aide in healing.
+We all have Medicinal Signaling Cells in our body that can be readily used to aide in healing.
 The most important factor is the severity of the condition and this will be discussed thoroughly between you and Dr. Oltman prior to any treatment.

 Long Lasting Relief